Jingtian1989/mengl/README.md

 #	mengl
-mengl is a mixset of the c and Pascal language.
+mengl is a mixset of the C and Pascal language.

 ##	The Lex Grammer